 The real indigenous targets of the conflict.

 India’s ‘ownership’ of Kashmir was strengthened, and China’s ‘ownership’ of Tibet was strengthened, by the charade of disputing which of the two owns a nearby area in Ladakh.
-As long as the two melting pots can keep the focus on a tense area between them, each can continue consolidating their respective ‘ownership’ of other groups in the region which they are consuming.
+As long as the two melting pots can keep the public focus on a tense area between them, each can continue consolidating their respective ‘ownership’ of other groups in the region which they are consuming.

 In distant history, it was necessary for an area's tribes to unite to fight neighboring tribes.